aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     c.
 Select Add files

     d.
 Add all 37 files.
-Your bucket should look like the below, except the S3 bucket name will be different.
+Your bucket should look like the below, except the S3 bucket name will be different and file versions may different for future releases.

     ![](images/S3-Files-Uploaded-AD.PNG)
 5. Create an EC2 key pair that can be used to SSH into the instances.
 If you have already created an EC2 key pair in your account and want to use it for this cluster, you can continue to step 6.